What’s in a name?

 See the Palisade Peach Festival page and the Palisade Historical Society page for more information.

-Palisade’s Boutique Office, Fruit & Wine Real Estate, and Real Estate Trends
+Palisade’s Boutique Office, BHGRE Fruit & Wine, and Real Estate Trends

 Boutique Offices and National Trends

-Owning a small Real Estate firm is challenging.
-We fight the larger is better battle.
+Owning a small real estate firm is challenging.
 I usually put my head down and do the work, and sometimes I wonder if I am kidding myself.
 That is until recently.

 • Bypass the limits of your material